tianocore-docs/edk2-DscSpecification/2_dsc_overview/28_pcd_section_processing.md

 **Warning:** A `FixedAtBuild` or `PatchableInModule` PCD may have a different datum type based on the architecture.
-For example, a PCD that is used for address manipulation may have a datum type of `UINT32` for IA32 and `UINT64` for X64 and IPF architectures.
+For example, a PCD that is used for address manipulation may have a datum type of `UINT32` for IA32 and `UINT64` for X64 and EBC architectures.
 This will be declared in the EDK II Package Declaration (DEC) File.
 **********